-See Appendix B drawings CM - 001 and CM - 002 for guidance.
+See Appendix B Drawing B1-1 to drawing B1-4 for guidance.

 Where a pipeline is to be constructed through areas with unsuitable foundations such material shall be removed and replaced with other approved material or alternatively, other methods of construction shall be carried out to the approval of the TA to provide an adequate foundation and side support if required for the pipeline.